tspnetwork/tspdocs/content/docs/protocol/tsp-cli/configuration.md

 If it's empty, make sure to edit the field with some value, for example `10token`, or else the node will halt on startup.

 ```
  # The minimum gas prices a validator is willing to accept for processing a # transaction.
-A transaction's fees must meet the minimum of any denomination # specified in this config (e.g. 0.25token1;0.0001token2). minimum-gas-prices = "0aevmos"
+A transaction's fees must meet the minimum of any denomination # specified in this config (e.g. 0.25token1;0.0001token2). minimum-gas-prices = "tsp"
 ```

 ### Pruning of State

 There are four strategies for pruning state.
 These strategies apply only to state and do not apply to block storage.
-To set pruning, adjust the `pruning` parameter in the `~/.evmosd/config/app.toml` file.
+To set pruning, adjust the `pruning` parameter in the `~/.tspd/config/app.toml` file.
 The following pruning state settings are available:

 - `everything`: Prune all saved states other than the current state.